tawilkinson/docs/users/getting-started.md

 ## Saving Variable Carbon Footprint

-To save all the data you entered.
-Please run `+vcas` You should then get a reply back telling you your data has been saved
+To save all the data you entered: please run `+vcas`.
+You should then get a reply back telling you your data has been saved.